TULiberalArts/Psychology/pages/research.md

 - [Neurocognition Lab](cla.temple.edu/tunl)

 ### Child Health and Behavior
 How can a disadvantaged youth improve his or her chances for success?
-Do family, peers, and neighborhood play a role?
-Under the direction of **[Deborah Drabick](https://liberalarts.temple.edu/academics/faculty/drabick-deborah)**, this lab identifies factors associated with risk or resilience for emotional and behavioral problems among disadvantaged youth.
-The lab has a program to help youth improve their emotion regulation, problem-solving skills, and interpersonal behavior.
+Do family, peers and neighborhood play a role?
+Under the direction of **[Deborah Drabick](https://liberalarts.temple.edu/academics/faculty/drabick-deborah)**, this lab identifies factors associated with risk or resilience for emotional and behavioral problems among disadvantaged youths.
+The lab has a program to help youths improve their emotion regulation, problem-solving skills and interpersonal behavior.

 ### Determinants of Major Psychopathology
 What factors contribute to risk for mental disorders?
 In the Determinants of Major Psychopathology Lab (DMPL), **[Lauren Ellman](https://liberalarts.temple.edu/academics/faculty/ellman-lauren)** and her students investigate the environmental and biological contributions to development  of schizophrenia and related disorders, such as other psychotic disorders and depression.
 As understanding of disorder trajectories increases, so does the potential for earlier identification and treatment of at-risk individuals.
 - [Ellman Lab](cla.temple.edu/ellmanlab)

 ### Cognitive Neuropsychology
 What happens to a person’s ability to do everyday tasks following brain damage or disease?
 What determines error detection and correction in everyday life?
-The goals of the Cognitive Neuropsychology Laboratory at Temple University, led by **[Tania Giovannetti](https://liberalarts.temple.edu/academics/faculty/giovannetti-tania)**, are to develop and refine our understanding of the neurocognitive processes necessary for optimal everyday functioning in healthy people; understand the breakdown of everyday functioning following brain damage or disease; and develop and evaluate
+The goals of the Cognitive Neuropsychology Laboratory at Temple University, led by **[Tania Giovannetti](https://liberalarts.temple.edu/academics/faculty/giovannetti-tania)**, are to develop and refine our understanding of the neurocognitive processes necessary for optimal everyday functioning in healthy people; understand the breakdown of everyday functioning following brain damage or disease; and develop and evaluate rehabilitation strategies.
-rehabilitation strategies.
 - [Neurocognition Lab](sites.temple.edu/cogneuropsylab)

 ### Developmental Science
 How do infants and children begin to understand the social world?
 This lab group researches the development of the brain processes involved in social understanding  and interaction with others.
-Under the direction of **[Peter Marshall](https://liberalarts.temple.edu/academics/faculty/marshall-peter-j)**, the lab examines links between action production and action perception, and how one’s own action capacities influence the way in which the actions of others are perceived and responded to.
+Under the direction of **[Peter Marshall](https://liberalarts.temple.edu/academics/faculty/marshall-peter-j)**, the lab examines links between action production and action perception and how one’s own action capacities influence the way in which the actions of others are perceived and responded to.
 - [Developmental Science Lab](sites.temple.edu/devscilab)

-### Mechanisms Of Affect Dysregulation
+### Mechanisms of Affect Dysregulation
 How do we control our emotions?
 What causes sudden bursts of aggression and how can we manage anger?
-This lab considers biological, psychological (cognitive-affective), and environmental mechanisms underlying difficulties in affect regulation (control of one’s emotional  state).
-The lab, under the direction of **[Michael McCloskey](https://liberalarts.temple.edu/academics/faculty/mccloskey-michael)**, conducts a combination of behavioral and neuroimaging studies among individuals with and without difficulties
-in affect dysregulation.
+This lab considers biological, psychological (cognitive-affective) and environmental mechanisms underlying difficulties in affect regulation (control of one’s emotional  state).
+The lab, under the direction of **[Michael McCloskey](https://liberalarts.temple.edu/academics/faculty/mccloskey-michael)**, conducts a combination of behavioral and neuroimaging studies among individuals with and without difficulties in affect dysregulation.
 - [MAD Lab](ites.temple.edu/madlab)

 ### Cognitive Neuroscience
 How does memory relate to people establishing successful relationships with society?
-How is it connected to abstract concepts such as “truth,” decision making, and development?
+How is it connected to abstract concepts such as “truth,” decision making and development?
 Under the direction of **[Ingrid Olson](https://liberalarts.temple.edu/academics/faculty/olson-ingrid)**, this lab studies neural structure-function relationships, especially in regard to episodic memory networks and social perception networks.
 The lab conducts experiments that use non-invasive brain stimulation techniques and treats memory dysfunction.
 - [Cognitive Neuroscience Lab](cla.temple.edu/cnl)

-### Temple Infant And Child Lab
+### Temple Infant and Child Lab
 How do infants and children discover the world around them?
 Researchers at this lab examine cognitive development in infants and children, aged two months to 10 years.
-Directed by **[Kathryn Hirsh-Pasek](https://liberalarts.temple.edu/academics/faculty/hirsh-pasek-kathryn)** and **[Nora Newcombe](https://liberalarts.temple.edu/academics/faculty/newcombe-nora)**, the lab conducts cutting-edge research on spatial development, memory, language development, reading, school readiness, and the role of play and creativity in learning—moving from science to practice.
+Directed by **[Kathryn Hirsh-Pasek](https://liberalarts.temple.edu/academics/faculty/hirsh-pasek-kathryn)** and **[Nora Newcombe](https://liberalarts.temple.edu/academics/faculty/newcombe-nora)**, the lab conducts cutting-edge research on spatial development, memory, language development, reading, school readiness and the role of play and creativity in learning—moving from science to practice.
 - [Infant and Child Lab](cla.temple.edu/infantlab)

 ### Neurochemistry and Cognition